TrickyFatCat/TrickyAnimationComponents/README.md

 ### Blueprint projects

-**At the moment, the package is compatible only with Unreal Engine 4.**

 1. Download [**package file**](https://github.com/TrickyFatCat/TrickyAnimationComponents/releases/);
+2. Install the plugin either in your project or for all projects in engine:
-2. Unzip the package into Plugins folder of your project, e.g. `D:\UnrealProjects\MyProject\Plugins`;
+   * Unzip the package into Plugins folder of your project, e.g. `D:\UnrealProjects\MyProject\Plugins`;
+   * Unzip the package to the Plugins folder in engine folder, e.g. `C:\Program Files\Epic Games\UE_5.0\Engine\Plugins`;
 3. Restart the project;

 In this case the plugin can be used for any blueprint project.